uavaustin/docs.uavaustin.org/guides/installation/src/git/github.md

 We're going to want to make a new branch off of *master* to work on, so we don't bother someone else working on the same project.

-Feature branches should have a short, descriptive name.
-Our naming convention for feature branches is to simply use lower-case names separated by hyphens.
+Feature branch naming schemes will ultimately depend on the team, but for now we will simply offer a brief description of our feature in lowercase and separate words by hyphens.

-For this, we'll name our branch *add-cat-picture*.
+We'll name our branch *add-cat-picture*.

 The very first step we'll need to do is to get all the new changes from the remote repository.